paulsbarrett/Penetration_Test_Engagement/README.md

       > Answer:
       command to run from Metasploit is:
       **use 0 (0 being the first (and in this case only) module available to be run.
-We can use the shortcut so we don’t need to type or copy and paste the full module name).**
+I used the shortcut so I did’t need to type or 'copy and paste' the full module name).**

       ![](https://github.com/paulsbarrett/Penetration_Test_Engagement/blob/images/penetration-1706.png)